 - Dress warmly for comfort.

 - Visit Pixar Pier rides and attractions early.
-Some rides close prior to World of Color, such as Incredicoaster (line closes before World of Color, depending on current wait times — an hour wait will make it close an hour early), Pixar Pal-A-Round, Golden Zephyr, Silly Symphony Swings, Jumpin’ Jellyfish, Toy Story Midway Mania and Games of Pixar Pier.
+Some rides close prior to World of Color, such as Incredicoaster (line closes before World of Color, depending on current wait times — an hour wait will make it close an hour early), Pixar Pal-A-Round, Golden Zephyr, Silly Symphony Swings, Inside Out Emotional Whirlwind, Jumpin’ Jellyfish, Toy Story Midway Mania! and Games of Pixar Pier.
 (Ride Toy Story Midway Mania without a wait just before World of Color if you are not seeing the show that night, are seeing a later show or want to catch the backside of the water.
 If you are in line when it closes, you can stay in line.)

 - If World of Color ends before the park closes, take advantage of shorter ride lines after the show before exiting.